Meet the Asbury Woods

 Asbury Woods is committed to providing a quality summer camp experience.
-Our summer camp educators are highly qualified individuals who enjoying inspiring others to get out of doors and explore.
+Our summer camp educators are highly qualified individuals who enjoy inspiring others to get outside and explore.

 Melissa Goodwill, Education and Program Coordinator, has obtained her Bachelor’s degree in Environmental Science and Master’s degrees in Environmental Education and Parks & Resource Management.
 Melissa has worked for Asbury Woods as well as the National Park Service and the Pennsylvania State Park system.

-Jennifer Farrar, Executive Director, has spent more than 20 years in the non-profit sector helping organizations raise money for their missions.
-For the past two years she’s been thrilled to combine her professional experiences with her lifelong love of the outdoors through her role at Asbury Woods.
+Jennifer Farrar, Executive Director, has spent more than 20 years in the nonprofit sector helping organizations raise money for their missions.
+For the past three years she’s been thrilled to combine her professional experiences with her lifelong love of the outdoors through her role at Asbury Woods.

-Sarah Lewis, School Programs Manager, came to Asbury Woods as an AmeriCorps member serving a year-long appointment in the Education and Public Programs Department.
-She has since transitioned to be a full-time staff member coordinating and delivering school group visits and community programs.
+Sarah Lewis, School Programs Manager, came to Asbury Woods as an AmeriCorps member serving a year-long appointment in the Education and Community Programs Department.
+She then transitioned to be a staff member, coordinating and delivering school group visits and community programs.
 Sarah holds a Bachelor’s degree in Chemistry and a Master’s in Education from Gannon University.
 In addition, she is certified as a secondary biology teacher in Pennsylvania.
-Sarah coordinates the volunteer Camp Assistant opportunity for our camps.